Apple's growth hinges on China, new devices

 "They are methodically just growing country by country, both just building Apple stores in these countries and building distribution," Cherukuri said.
 "That's partly why you are getting strong numbers now.
 When a new iPhone or iPad comes out, they can rapidly deploy those all over the world."

-In China, Apple has yet to seal a contract for the iPhone with China Mobile (0941.HK), the world's largest mobile operator in terms of subscribers, with 660 million users.
+In China, Apple has yet to seal a contract for the iPhone with China Mobile, the world's largest mobile operator in terms of subscribers, with 660 million users.
 A deal with the carrier for the next iPhone has the potential to considerably boost iPhone sales in the country.

 "The main challenge for Apple is to penetrate China Mobile's 600 million subscribers.
 The numbers look pretty good now, but would be much better with China Mobile," said Nomura analyst Huang Leping.

 But doing business in China has its challenges.
-Apple has faced a raft of negative publicity in China in recent years, including worker suicides at its supplier Foxconn Technology (2354.TW), accusations of environmental pollution, and copyright and trademark infringement.
+Apple has faced a raft of negative publicity in China in recent years, including worker suicides at its supplier Foxconn Technology, accusations of environmental pollution, and copyright and trademark infringement.

 Now, Apple also needs to find a way to stop users who hack into the iPhone's software to download free apps or solicit services from e-commerce sites to download apps at a fraction of their cost in the App Store or iTunes Store.